A range of super changes came into effect on 1 July 2017 which may affect you and your super arrangements. Find out more below.

 The maximum amount you can add to your super before-tax in any one year is $25,000 for all individuals for the 2017-18 financial year (the work test may apply for those between age 65 and 75).
 Previously the cap was $35,000 for people aged 50 years and older, and $30,000 for everyone else.

 If you exceed the $25,000 cap after 1 July 2017, any excess contributions will be taxed at your marginal rate and subject to a late tax payment charge.
 You will have the option to pay any additional tax from your super account, or from your personal savings.

 Catch up provisions will be possible where concessional contribution caps have not been reached in previous years for those with total super balances under $500,000.
 The catch up provisions however do not come into effect until 1 July 2018.

-From 1 July 2017, the ‘bring forward rule’, which allows you to ‘bring forward’ up to 3 years of contributions in any one year, will be reduced to a maximum of $300,000.
+If you are under the age of 65 you can bring forward two years' contribution caps, giving you a cap of $300,000 over three years.
 There are transitional arrangements in place if you already triggered the bring-forward rule prior to 1 July 2017, with the table below outlining the impact of the rule changes.

 For those aged between age 65 and 74 you can still make after-tax contributions as long as you satisfy the work test requirements (40 hours in 30 consecutive days within the financial year of contribution).